 NOTE: As an alternative to totally draining the plumbing system, you may winterize tanks and lines by pumping nontoxic RV antifreeze through the system.
-This product is available from stores.
+This product is available from your dealer and from most RV supply stores.
 Follow directions on the container to determine the correct amount to use for your coach.